zedapp/zed/app/manual/webfs.md

 GET
 ---

+* Directory (currently unused):
-* Directory:
+    * Status code: 200
-  * Content-type: `text/directory`
+    * Response content-type: `text/directory`
-  * Body: List of files and directories, one per line, starting with `/` ending with `/` in case of directories.
+    * Body: List of files and directories, one per line, always starting with `/`, and ending with `/` in case of directories, so that it can be unambiguously derived if an entry is a directory or a regular file.
 * File:
     * Status code: 200
     * Headers: